Guidelines for Conference Organizers

 The Chair reviews the copy for the call for papers and prepares a short statement inviting member and non-members to participate and explaining some of the exciting features of the program.

-It is recommended that a forward looking session be organized for every conference.
+It is suggested, but not required, that a forward looking session be organized for every conference.
 This session should summarize the current research and important trends presented at the conference, particularly with regard to opportunities for future development.
 It should include a discussion of where the field is going, and identify outstanding problems and new research opportunities.
 The intention is to give attendees some perspective of the area and alert people to emerging topics and trends.
 Identify hot topics with funding potential, new applications, and requirements of applications in terms of mathematical models, approached, and methods.
 It may be organized as a panel discussion with time allotted for discussion among attendees.
 The organizer should prepare questions for the panel.
 Assign someone to take notes and provide a written summary of the session to be posted on the conference archives and future meetings web site and the SIAG web site for SIAG conferences.
-If the conference receives funding through SIAM from the NSF this session is required.
 Panelist can be selected from invited speakers, organizing committee members, and minisymposia organizers or speakers who are attending the meeting.
 There is no funding to cover panelist’s expenses.
-To determine if your conference is receiving funding please contact SIAM’s Director of Programs and Services.

 After the abstracts and minisymposium proposals are received at the SIAM office, they will be sent to the Chair for review.
 The committee should review the minisymposium proposals for quality and diversity of speakers (organizers have 3 weeks to review after receipt from SIAM).
 SIAM discourages minisymposia that have more than two (2) speakers from one institution.
 The committee may have to reject contributed minisymposia.
 In this case, it is SIAM policy to encourage the minisymposium organizer to place his/her speakers in a contributed session.
 The SIAM office handles letters to the organizers and speakers in case a minisymposium is rejected.